nizzyyman/sherlock-xyz/content/blog/4_Nifty_Options.md

 ---
   title: "Covering Options for NFTs - Nifty Option"
-  intro: "Sherlock is excited to highlight the protocols we are covering throughout the course of the next few weeks for our guarded launch on mainnet! "
+  intro: "Nifty Options is the first on-chain NFT options trading protocol launching on Ethereum mainnet.
+Sherlock is excited to partner with Nifty Options because they carry a ton of great attributes that Sherlock looks for when deciding to cover protocols."
   date: "2021-09-23T00:00:00"
   slug: "3_nifty_options"
   external: false